Ceremony (Silko novel): Military service and trauma

 The physical effect of Tayo's traumatic experiences manifests itself as intense nausea and vomiting, which native literary critic Jude Todd sees as directly related to Pueblo mythology that stories are held in the belly, thus by vomiting, Tayo is purging himself of the oppressive lies told to him over the course of his life.
 While it is only through the completion of native healing ceremony laid out by Old Betonie, as pointed out by critic Susan Blumenthal, that Tayo is able to overcome both the trauma of war and the trauma of colonization.

 Tayo's personal trauma accrued in the war has been identified by several literary critics as being analogous to the collective trauma suffered by indigenous people affected by internalized colonialism.
 Literary critic Joanne Freed suggests that the use of traumatic experience is central to the power of the narrative as it allows non-native readers to better identify with the native protagonist by effectively sharing Tayo's war trauma, thereby opening up the reader to the experienced by Tayo as an indigenous person.

 Throughout the book, Tayo deals with various forms of trauma caused by his military service.
 Used as a literary device, this trauma allows readers to have a closer look at the violence and cruelty of history.
 Silko uses trauma and prejudice to tell her story, and it brings a lot of the ugliness of humanity to light.
 Tayo's trauma also serves as a story telling medium.
 The reader learns about his past through these flashes of memory, and it allows for a deeper experience within the story.
 Tayo's trauma manifests in visual reproductions, causing him to relive the same horrible experiences over and over again.
-Upon his return home, Tayo reacts to his survivur's guilt as many have before him.
-By finding his way to the bottom of bottle after bottle.
+Upon his return home, Tayo reacts to his survivor's guilt, as many have before him, through alcohol use.
 The white doctors can't help him, and the Natives can't either until he meets Betonie.
 This healer helps Tayo get through his dark thoughts and even turns it around so that Tayo plans to become a native healer as well.